- Aerospace Engineering

 BEng (Hons) or MEng — 2025 entry Aerospace Engineering

-Our BEng and MEng Aerospace Engineering degrees will prepare you for an exciting career in the aerospace sector, contributing to advances in aircraft, spacecraft and vehicles that will shape our modern world.
+Our BEng and MEng Aerospace Engineering degrees will prepare you for a range of exciting aerospace engineering jobs, contributing to advances in aircraft, spacecraft and the vehicles that will shape our future.

 Why choose